 - Deficiency of leptin, a protein hormone that regulates appetite and metabolism

 - Gynecological conditions, specifically those that lead to or result from hormone imbalances, may also have secondary amenorrhea as a main symptom.

 - Polycystic ovary syndrome (PCOS).
 PCOS occurs when a woman's body produces more androgens (a type of hormone) than normal.
 High levels of androgens can cause fluid-filled sacs or cysts to grow in the ovaries, interfering with the release of eggs (ovulation).
 Most women with PCOS either have amenorrhea or experience irregular periods, called oligomenorrhea (pronounced ol-i-goh-men-uh-REE-uh).

 - Fragile X-associated primary ovarian insufficiency (FXPOI).
 The term FXPOI describes a condition in which a woman's ovaries stop functioning before normal menopause, sometimes around age 40.
 FXPOI results from certain changes to a gene on the X chromosome.
-As many as 10% of women who seek treatment for amenorrhea have FXPOI.5
+FXPOI is fairly common among women who seek treatment for amenorrhea.5

 - Thyroid problems.
 The thyroid is a small butterfly-shaped gland at the base of the neck, just below the Adam's apple.
 The thyroid produces hormones that control metabolism and play a role in puberty and menstruation.9 A thyroid gland that is overactive (called hyperthyroidism) or underactive (hypothyroidism) can cause menstrual irregularities, including amenorrhea.10